apoorv9496/paytm_payments/README.md

 See Step- 5 of [Paytm Developer Generate Checksum Url](https://developer.paytm.com/docs/v1/android-sdk) For any assistance with this step mail me at the give email address.

+You may use the url with MID provided in example app to test the working of paytm staging environment.
+Note that you are supposed to use test credentials with the staging setup for loggin into paytm.

+Test Credentials:

+    Number: 7777777777
+    OTP: 489871

 # License

     Copyright 2019 Apoorv Jain